TrainWeb.org Facebook Page

 Map: Ho 17 K 6 Topographic Maps

 This is the view looking northwest from a then recently-disused Elkridge station across the US 1 bridge.
+The station was nothing more than paved platforms by closure time.
 The engine of the train seen here was idling at the St. Denis station, over a mile away.
-In the distance you can see the I-895 overpass again.
+You can see the I-895 overpass again in the distance

 Mile: 9.6 Date: Oct 2004